namm-standards/namm-json/schema/README.md

 >**Internal note: FunAck may be removed from the spec.**

 The Functional Acknowledgement document, **funack.json**, is a simple notification from party to party acknowledging the receipt of another transaction such as an item document, purchase order, advanced shipment notice, or invoice.
 It may also provide information indicating the status of the transactional document.
 This document is used repeatedly throughout the supply chain.

->**Internal note: These two files also aren't in the JSON repo; I assume they aren't used in the new system.**
 -->

 <!--
 ## Price Book

 The Price Book document, **pricebook.json**, contains pricing information for various items offered by the supplier.
 It can specify price changes (breaks) at different purchase tiers (e.g., 1-100 units, 101-500 units, etc.) as well as indicate units of measure (UOM) for the tiers.
 This document is optional.
 -->

 <!--
 ## Sell Through